 For dynamic cached contents, the revalidation command triggers only after the cached object is expired by the min/max ttl values.
 The must-revalidate command forces the revalidation of cached objects whether or not the cached object is expired.

-In Cisco Internet Streamer CDS Release 2.5.7 software and later, configuring Web Engine Service Rules is done though the CDSM, not the CLI.
+Configuring Web Engine Service Rules is done though the CDSM, not the CLI.